 Sparta is often portrayed as being unique in this matter, however there is considerable evidence that the killing of unwanted children was practiced in other Greek regions, including Athens.

-Here’s that basic utilitarian rationale for the ‘Spartan morality’ of disposing of sick children.
-It requires a number of starting propositions.
+Here’s some basic utilitarian rationale for the ‘Spartan morality’ of disposing of sick children.
+It could rely on any of the following propositions or assumptions.

-- That people with life-long physical disabilities or other chronic illness have lower utility than those without
+- People with life-long physical disabilities or other chronic illness have lower utility than those without.

-In fact, we need not even invoke the 2nd and 3rd propositions in order for Spartan morality to be utilitarian, since the 1st, 4th and 5th clearly show that infanticide of the sick, “puny and deformed”, would be a straight substitute of one lifetime of low utility for one lifetime of high utility.
+In fact, we need not even invoke propositions three to five in order for Spartan morality to be utilitarian, since the first two clearly show that infanticide of the sick, “puny and deformed”, would be a straight substitute of one lifetime of low utility for one lifetime of high utility, increasing aggregate welfare.

 And that’s just about all you need.

 I hope that this challenges your faith in the objectiveness of economic reason.
-As Joan Robinson would say, utility is a mere meta-physical construct - its existence resting on a series of circular reasoning, defining it in terms of itself.
+As Joan Robinson would say, utility is a meta-physical construct—its existence rests on circular reasoning, requiring it to be defined in terms of itself.

 Similar utilitarian reasoning could be applied to the subjects of gay marriage, slavery, or other such social practices to support any desired outcome.

 We shouldn’t feel helpless in the absence of an objective method of social reasoning.
-We should feel freed from its shackles to debate the our underlying moral values, and why they are appropriate for a modern wealthy society.
+We should feel freed from its shackles to debate our underlying moral values, and why they are appropriate for our societies, given our histories and culture.

 There is no absolute reference point in utilitarianism.
 It is always applied with reference to current norms, customs and practices and can evolve to support different conclusions as society evolves.